 Video of the Day

-If you think you may need an emotional support animal, you first need to know what exactly the legal definition entails.
-Emotional support animals are for people with disabling mental illnesses who will benefit from having an animal companion to help them in their everyday lives.
-A mental health professional, such as a psychologist, therapist or psychiatrist, will prescribe that a patient needs an emotional support animal in order to function.
-A dog may help a patient with depression, anxiety, phobias, post-traumatic stress disorder or another mental illness that is preventing him or her from moving forward with life.
+A mental health professional, such as a psychologist, therapist, or psychiatrist, will prescribe that a patient needs an emotional support animal in order to function.
+A dog may help a patient with depression, anxiety, phobias, post-traumatic stress disorder, or another mental illness that is preventing him or her from moving forward with life.

 Emotional support animals are not the same as service dogs, which help with physical ailments.
 They are not allowed everywhere like service dogs are, for example.